AustenConrad/mql4zmq/README.markdown

 # mql4zmq

-This project provides [MQL4](http://docs.mql4.com/ "MQL4 documentation homepage.") bindings for the [ZeroMQ](http://zeromq.org/ "ZeroMQ homepage.") networking library.
+The goal of this project is to provide [MQL4](http://docs.mql4.com/ "MQL4 documentation homepage.") bindings for the [ZeroMQ](http://zeromq.org/ "ZeroMQ homepage.") networking library.
+This software is in an alpha state.
+Do not use in production environments yet.

 ### To install: